ropensci/rix/README.md

 </table>

-If you want to benefit from relatively fresh packages and have a stable environment that for production purposes, using a date for `r_ver` is your best option.
+If you want to benefit from relatively fresh packages and have a stable environment for production purposes, using a date for `r_ver` is likely your best option.

 ## Quick-start for returning users